To provide impactful, systemic development experiences for leaders and organizations that increase capacity in complex business environments.

 M.A., Ed.M., Adult Development and Psychology

-Kate has worked in several leadership positions at Harvard University, including the Assistant Director of the Change Leadership Group at the Graduate School of Education.
-Presently Kate focuses on executive coaching, team dynamics, and adult development, delivering team and leadership initiatives to clients in the pharmaceutical, biotech, healthcare, communication, and finance sectors, and teaches in the graduate Management Program (MLA) at the Harvard University Extension School.
-She is also a certified yoga instructor and offers yoga experiences to executives.
-To learn more, please visit www.mindfulworkyoga.com.
+Kati has worked in several leadership positions at Harvard University, including the Assistant Director of the Change Leadership Group at the Graduate School of Education.
+Presently Kati focuses on executive coaching, team dynamics, and adult development, delivering team and leadership initiatives to clients in the pharmaceutical, biotech, healthcare, communication, and finance sectors, and teaches in the graduate Management Program (MLA) at the Harvard University Extension School.
+She is also a certified yoga instructor, mindfulness meditation facilitator, and augments her work with somatic practices and principles from the neuroscience of change.
+To learn more, please visit www.linkedin.com/in/katilivingston/.

 William T. Trigleth